10 ways to increase your happiness

 Celebrate your achievements with a trip away.
 A journal by the Applied Research in Quality of Life found that when we start planning trips we experience happiness much like when we are actually on the holiday itself.
-The anticipation of your trip and could last up to eight weeks so why not start planning your next holiday now!
+The anticipation of your trip and could last up to eight weeks.
+Why not start planning your next holiday now!

 Get more sleep

 Getting the full eight hours sleep plays a vital role in good health and well-being.
 The BPS Research Digest found that if we don’t get enough sleep we are more sensitive to negative thoughts and emotions.
 It’s also been found in other studies that how you feel immediately after you wake up determines much of your mood for the day.
 When we get enough sleep you wake up feeling happier.

 Often we feel that going on a shopping spree or buying something we want makes us feel happier, however studies have shown that our happiness and ‘feel good’ factor is actually maximised when we are giving rather than buying for ourselves.
 So don’t splash out of on something for yourself if you’re feeling sad buy something for a loved one or friend.

 The journal of happiness found that those who wrote down three things that made them feel happy each and every day had improved feelings of increased happiness in comparison to those that didn’t.
 Why not keep a gratitude diary and write down three things you’re grateful for everyday.
 Keep referring back to it for inspiration and motivation.

 Watch some cat videos